ver0niqueg/ver0niqueg/README.md

 ---

 ## About me
-- Student at 42 Paris interested in web development and data analytics
+- Student at 42 Paris interested in Web Development and Data Analytics
 - Experience of 4 years as a Production Assistant in a Travel tech start-up
 - Love learning new skills and new technologies
 - Sharing my projects here ;)